canvas-medical/documentation/collections/_api/patient.md

                     type: date
           - name: photo
             type: array[json]
-            description: Image of the patient.
-This image shows on the patient avatar in the Canvas UI.
+            description: Returns the static image URL of the patient, which is then used to generate a new S3 presigned URL.
+This URL is later utilized in the second request called for a presigned URL for the patient photo.
             create_and_update_description: >-
               When creating a `Patient` resource, a `data` attribute should include the photo as a base64-encoded string.
 This is different from a read or search, where a `url` attribute will contain a URL to the file.
           - name: contact